yukibonji/freya.intro/slides.md

 ***

-## `Freya.*.Inspector` (but not this, thankpan
+## `Freya.*.Inspector`

-* Component specific extensions to the inspector, currently providing component specific JSON for the inspects ion API
+* Component-specific extensions to the inspector, currently providing component specific JSON for the inspects ion API
 * Will provide UI extensions, too, but I haven't decided on the best approach to that (suggestions welcome, of course)